How-To Guides

 • Pot Roasting Alternative: If crackling isn’t essential, consider pot roasting for tender, flavourful results.
 Layer sliced fennel, apples, and onions in a pot, and add cider with a splash of pork or chicken stock.
 Place the pork on top and baste regularly while cooking gently.
 Avoid boiling to prevent the meat from toughening.
 Serve with creamy mashed potatoes, buttered Savoy cabbage, and a dollop of grain mustard for a comforting and satisfying meal.

-• George Ryle’s Roasted Pork Leg Recipe with Quince, Braised Red Cabbage & Creamed Sprouts: This recipe elevates the pork leg into a festive masterpiece, pairing it with seasonal quince, braised red cabbage, and creamed sprouts.
-A well-crafted combination of flavours and textures, this dish makes a stunning alternative to turkey for your Christmas table or a luxurious centrepiece for winter gatherings.
+• George Ryle’s Roasted Pork Leg Recipe with Quince, Braised Red Cabbage & Creamed Sprouts: This recipe elevates pork leg into a festive centrepiece, pairing it with seasonal quince, braised red cabbage, and creamed sprouts.
+With a well-balanced combination of flavours and textures, it makes a fine alternative to turkey for the Christmas table or a luxurious dish for winter gatherings.

 Order meat online